 Nusa Ceningan is a small tropical island, which is part of Bali in Indonesia.
 The island is nestled between popular Nusa Lembongan and the large island of Nusa Penida.
 The trio of islands is an awesome spot to explore and get away from the craziness of mainland Bali.
-In this article, I will highlight four of the best Nusa Ceningan things to do!
+In this article, I will highlight four of the best things to do on Nusa Ceningan.

 I spent five nights on Nusa Lembongan and day tripped to Nusa Ceningan, which is accessible by bridge.
 Ceningan is quite a small island and I didn’t even rent a moped, instead, I opted to discover the coast by foot with my two mates.

 How to get to Nusa Lembongan (right next to Nusa Ceningan)

 The ferry leaves multiple times per day from Sanur (east Bali) If you book it in advance often you can have your pick-up from the hotel included.
 To book it online in advance for the guaranteed lowest price you can click the link below to reserve your ticket.

 Book your ticket: Sanur(Bali) to Nusa Lembongan Ferry

 After crossing the bridge we walked for about thirty minutes and headed straight to Blue Lagoon.The Nusa Ceningan Blue Lagoon is a rocky cove of the brightest blue water I’ve laid my eyes on.

 Read the full blog post here: Blue Lagoon Cliff Jump on Nusa Ceningan